mazzy89/consensys/README.md

 ### TLS Certificates

 The current implementation does not include TLS certificate management as there were no explicit requirements for it.
-However, for production-ready applications, Besu node endpoints must have TLS certificates configured.
+However, for production-ready applications, any public endpoints must have TLS certificates configured.

 The recommended solution would be to: